 Paul Piantino, Partner and Chair of the Newark Office and Zachary Danner, Senior Counsel from the Cherry Hill Office, handled the litigation for FMG.

-Summary Judgment Obtained in Legal Malpractice Dispute in Pennsylvania
+Summary Judgment in Pennsylvania Legal Malpractice Dispute

-Summary Judgment Win in Ohio Sovereign Immunity Dispute
+Summary Judgment in Ohio Sovereign Immunity Dispute

-Summary Judgment Secured in Ohio Police K9 Dog Bite Dispute
+Summary Judgment in Ohio Police Dispute

 FMG Attorneys Doug Holthus and Cara Wright obtained summary judgment for their police officer client in a case alleging retaliation in violation of the First Amendment of the Constitution.
 Plaintiff claimed that our client and…

-Favorable Result Obtained in Florida Professional Liability Matter
+No Probable Cause Found in Florida Professional Liability Matter

 Summary Judgment on Negligence and Breach of Fiduciary Duty Claims in Florida